metal-stack-cloud/terraform-provider-metal/README.md

 }
 ```

-Now you are ready to go!
+Now you are ready to go! :tada: